HankB/ESP_Configurator_Server/README.md

 ## 2025-03-19 Language

 Almost any language which supports access to network communications and as Sqlite database could be used.
 This could be easily accomplished using a bash script that shells out to`netcat`, `sqlite3` and `awk`, `sed`, grep or similar to parse the messages.
 A more interesting language might be `golang` or `Rust`.
+To entertain the notion that the implementatin language could vary, code will be produced in a subdirectory, starting with `rust`.